A Coastal Maine Road Trip

 - Pick up a ‘Maine’ t shirt!

-We stayed here on our drive back down to NY and loved not only the rustic glamping vibe, but the fact that each “room” is its own standalone cottage.
-We had a huge screen in porch, fireplace, kitchenette, king size bed, marble bath and even an outdoor shower.
+We stayed here on our drive back down to NY and loved not only the rustic glamping vibe, but the fact that each “room” is its own standalone 1 or 2 bedroom cottage.
+We had a huge screened-in porch, stone fireplace, cute kitchenette, king size bed, marble bathroom and even an outdoor shower.
 This is the hotel to relax in seclusion and style!

 Day 3: Scarborough